 Overview

-Keem Bay lies at the far west of Achill Island, County Mayo, tucked into a deep‑set horseshoe cove between the sheer cliffs of Croaghaun to the east and the Benmore headland to the west.
-The beach’s golden sand and turquoise Atlantic water have earned it Blue Flag status and a reputation as one of Ireland’s most photographed shorelines.
-It is also a recognised film location – the 2022 movie The Banshees of Inisherin used the bay for several key scenes, adding a pop‑culture sparkle to its natural allure.
+Keem Bay sits at the far west of Achill Island, tucked into a deep horseshoe cove sheltered by the steep slopes of Croaghaun to the east and the Benmore headland to the west.
+The beach’s fine golden sand and clear turquoise water have earned it Blue Flag status and a reputation as one of Ireland’s most photographed shorelines.
+It’s also a recognised film location – the 2022 movie The Banshees of Inisherin used the bay for several key scenes, adding a modern cultural layer to its raw Atlantic setting.

 What to See & Do